FabricioLince/BehaviourEsolang/README.md

 There are Sequencers, Selectors, Repeaters and the If Operator, these are the control Nodes.

-We also have the Optional and the Negator, which modify the resulting evaluation of a Node.
+We also have the Optional and the Inverter, which modify the resulting evaluation of a Node.

 ### Sequencer